kmnhan/1KARPES_DAQ/README.md

 compressor is connected via a RS-232 serial connection to a USB-to-serial multiport adapter (4 ports), which is connected to a USB isolator and then to the monitoring PC.
 The COM port numbers are assigned by Windows and is subject to change, but the 4 ports of the multiport adapter are usually assigned to consecutive COM port numbers.
+In the list of available COM ports, look for 4 consecutive COM port numbers.
 The largest COM port number is the one assigned to the F70H, and the smallest COM port number is used for the RGA.
 The two middle ports are unused.
+If this is ambiguous, power on the RGA and check the COM port number assigned to it through the RGA software.
+Add 3 to this number to get the COM port number assigned to the F70H.

 Once a valid COM port is selected, the program will start.
 Check the alarm status and make sure all indicators are showing 🟢.